Some topics developed at SiMMaS

 Windmill-like concentrators

 We have investigated how a thin windmill-like ferromagnetic system can hugely concentrate a magnetic field at its core.
 We have described the different effects that provide this enhancement: the thickness of the device and its unique windmill-like geometry.
-The idea is to use the central part of the windmill as a sensor that would enhance its sensibility by a large factor due to the presence of the blades.
+The idea is to use the central part of the windmill as a sensor that would enhance its sensitivity by a large factor due to the presence of the blades.
 Factors up to 150 times stronger than the applied field can be achieved.

 Generic representation of a concentration device comparing the magnetic field modulus B in (a) a bare ferromagnetic cylindrical core with (b) the same ferromagnetic core but with a shell of windmill blades, both exposed to the same uniform in-plane magnetic field, B0.

-These windmill-like concentrators have been studied also in the dimensional transition from 3D to 2D.
+These windmill-like concentrators have also been studied in the dimensional transition from 3D to 2D.
 Their properties have been analysed in detail, both theoretically and experimentally.
 This is a collaborative work together with ICMAB-CSIC in Barcelona, Université de Liège (Belgium), University of Bath (UK), and CEITEC of Brno University of Technology (Czech Republic) in the context of the METAMAGIC project.

 Simulation of the variation in concentration gains with the concentrator thickness (outer radius Ro = 400 µm and inner radius Ri = 100 µm.).
 Panels (a) and (b) illustrate the differences in results obtained with a concentrator without a central core with a ferromagnetic core, respectively.

-More Information: https://doi.org/10.1063/5.0217500
+More Information: